CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 Multiple tabs will be displayed at the top of the page and each tab will act as a category to incorporate features with similar characteristics or related functions.

 ## QA
+The bar will have to be accessible from all pages and display the correct features under the correct tabs for the user to access resources and navigation through pages.

 # Create Alternate Schedule